AprilBrother/wiki.aprbrother/src/en/gwc3/quickstart.md

 ## Configure connectivity ##

-Connect to the gateway c3 via WiFi connectivity.

-- **How to connect?**  - The gateway c3 requires [Gateway config tool📱](tech.md) mobile app for connect to WiFi fist time.
-The app is android only right now
+- **How to connect?**  - The gateway c3 requires [Gateway config tool](tech.md) for connect to WiFi fist time.
+The app is available for Android and PC right now.
-- **Internet required?** - The gateway c3 can operate on both Internet-connected and LAN networks.

 Steps